 Dr. FitzGerald is also interested in Quality of Care and patient outcomes research.
 He has studied the impact of Rheumatology physician supply on patient care, hospital surgical volume on patient outcomes and patient quality of life after joint replacement surgery.
 Dr. FitzGerald also conducts policy research.

 Dr. FitzGerald has been on faculty in the Division of Rheumatology since 1999.
-He is currently Interim Chief of the Division.
+He is the Clinical Chief of Rheumatology.

 Link to my PubMed publications >

 Synovial fluid crystal microscopic analysis